 Fallback for software update points is configured like other site system roles, but has the following caveats:

 A client always attempts to reach its last known-good software update point for 120 minutes before starting fallback.
 After 120 minutes, if the client has not established contact, it then begins fallback.
 When fallback starts, the client receives a list of all software update points from its current boundary group.
-Additional software update points from neighbor boundary groups and site default boundary group are available based on fallback configurations.
+Additional software update points from neighbor and site default boundary groups are available based on fallback configurations.

 Fallback configurations for software update points

 You can configure Fallback times (in minutes) for software update points to be less than 120 minutes.
 However, the client still attempts to reach its original software update point for 120 minutes.
 Then it expands its search to additional servers.
 Boundary group fallback times start when the client first fails to reach its original server.
 When the client expands its search, the site provides any boundary groups configured for less than 120 minutes.

 To block fallback for a software update point to a neighbor boundary group, configure the setting to Never fallback.

 After failing to reach its original server for two hours, the client then uses a shorter cycle to establish a connection to a new software update point.
 This behavior enables the client to rapidly search through the expanding list of potential software update points.

 - Example of fallback: